-Every year, we support the hospital by funding the purchase of replacement or additional medical equipment.
-This enables the clinical and research teams to take advantage of advances in medical science and technology to deliver better care to children, and to replace old equipment that is no longer fit for purpose.
+Every year, we support Great Ormond Street Hospital by funding the purchase of replacement or additional medical equipment.
+This enables the clinical and research teams to take advantage of advances in medical science and technology to deliver better care to children and to replace old equipment that is no longer fit for purpose.

 Some of the other specialist equipment we've helped to purchase over the last year includes: